pix3lize/mck-local/readme.md

 ```shell
 kba opsmanager.yaml
 ```
+- ⚠️ Please be warn this process might be taking quite long, if you have a VPN behind would recommend to disabled it

 This definition will create a ops-manager-svc load balancer services and ops-manager-svc-ext services

 To connect within kubernetes internally it use default host name which